Hadhrat al-Qadiriyya

-The Mausoleum of Abdul-Qadir al-Gilani (ٱلْحَضْرَة ٱلْقَادِرِيَّة; مزار غوث), is a Sufi mausoleum, mosque, shrine and library complex, located in Baghdad, in the Baghdad Governorate of Iraq.
-The complex dedicated to Abdul Qadir al-Gilani, the founder of the Qadiriyya Sufi order and its surrounding square is named al-Khilani Square.
+The Hadhrat al-Qadiriyya (ٱلْحَضْرَة ٱلْقَادِرِيَّة; مزار غوث), is a Sufi mausoleum, mosque, shrine and library complex, located in Baghdad, in the Baghdad Governorate of Iraq.
+The complex dedicated to Abdul-Qadir al-Gilani, the founder of the Qadiriyya Sufi order and its surrounding square is named al-Khilani Square.
 The library, known as Qadiriyya Library, houses rare old works related to Islamic Studies.
 The son of the entombed scholar, Abdul Razzaq al-Gilani, is also buried there.

 History

 Background

-Born in Gilan, Abdul Qadir al-Gilani first arrived in Baghdad at the age of 18 to study in various educational institutions.
+Born in Gilan, Abdul-Qadir al-Gilani first arrived in Baghdad at the age of 18 to study in various educational institutions.
 He was then hired as a teacher in one of the schools near modern-day Bab al-Sheikh (بَاب ٱلشَّيْخ) in Baghdad.
 A madrasa was built over the sight of the modern complex for al-Gilani to lead by a Hanbali Jurist named Abu Sa'id al-Mukhrami.
 This madrasa became al-Gilani's residence around 1119 CE, and would expand on the complex over time with donations from wealthy merchants in the city.
 Construction on expanding the madrasa coincided with al-Gilani's passing in 1166 CE; after which he was buried underneath its portico.
 After his death, a mosque was added to the complex, and the general complex was named in his honor.